ps2program/genxcode/README.md

 ## 🙏 Acknowledgments

 - Built with Claude-style UX inspiration
-- Powered by Google Gemini 2.5 API
+- Powered by Groq API (Llama 3.1 70B)
 - Icons from Heroicons